Artists’ Gallery Sunriver

 Fort Rock is located 70 miles southeast of Bend, Oregon, and 45 miles southeast of La Pine, Oregon just off highway 31.

 Fort Rock Homestead Village Museum it is a fascinating place to visit!

-Get a close-up of native wildlife, such as an otter, bobcat, porcupine, and badger.
+Get a close-up of native wildlife, such as an otter, burrowing owl, porcupine and badger.
 Talk with historic characters who share the tales of early Oregon explorers and settlers.
 Visit an authentic homestead and sawmill from 1904.
 Experience a close flying encounter with owls, falcons, hawks and even a vulture.
 Learn about Native American culture and history and delight your children with one of many fun, hands-on programs that bring history and science to life.

 Hood Avenue Art Gallery is a premier art destination in Sisters, the wild west storefront town in Central Oregon.
 It includes a unique blend of contemporary and traditional fine art showcasing the work of 20 regional artists.
 They include exhibiting painters: Katherine Taylor, Winnie Givot, Kathleen Keliher, Patty Freeman-Martin and Joann Burgess.
 Also exhibiting are ceramics by Mitch and Michelle Deaderick and Tina Brockway, as well as jewelry designed by Elyse and Steven Douglas.

 The art is reflective of the landscape and expression of the images, thoughts and sensations of the artists who interprets our unique High Desert culture.
 They are supported by a list of other talented artists, offering sculpture, fine woodwork, textiles, water features and metalwork.